finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

 > PropertyDefinition UpdatePropertyDefinition (string domain, string scope, string code, UpdatePropertyDefinitionRequest definition = null)

-Update the definition of the specified existing property
+Update property definition

-Not all elements within a property definition are modifiable due to the potential implications for data  already stored against these properties
+Update the definition of the specified existing property.
+Not all elements within a property definition  are modifiable due to the potential implications for data already stored against the property.

 ### Example